Updated May 21, 2026

 Menstrual Cups

 Depending on the severity of your flow, they should be emptied every four to twelve hours.
 The content is simply flushed into the toilet, and the menstrual cup is rinsed with lukewarm water before being reinserted.
+It is a great way to reduce the environmental impact.

 Once your period ends, the cup should be sterilized and properly stored.
 These revolutionary cups hold more menstrual fluid than your favorite tampon and can last for years with proper care and storage.
 Other than being environmentally friendly, menstrual cups are also much cheaper than pads and tampons - bonus!